-The first quarterly update on our year-long project
+The update on our year-long project

 Regular readers will be aware of our Levelling Up series, a 12-month project we launched at the end of July which aims to give a voice to residents living in the county’s five left behind areas.

 The wards of Queenway in Wellingborough, Talavera and Kings Heath in Northampton, Avondale Grange in Kettering and Hazel Leys/ Kingwood have been identified as amongst the 225 areas in the country officially recognised as Left Behind Neighbourhoods.

 Marked out by high levels of deprivation combined with a lack of community infrastructure (such as few shops and social gathering places) these areas have been neglected for decades and are seeing living standards worsen.

 Last month we visited and reported from each area, speaking to residents about how they find life in their communities.
 And while each resident has their own perspective on where they live, filtered by their age, health, family circumstance, etc, we discovered a common set of issues that were concerning people.

 Ringing out loudest was a rising level of crime in the area and a perception that not enough was being done to tackle it.
 We heard time and time again about anti-social behaviour making people scared to venture out of their homes at night and concerns about a lack of police presence.
 The rise in knife crime is a constant worry for these communities - heightened by the tragic recent deaths of two teenagers, Rayon Pennycook and Dylan Holliday in two of these communities, both lives taken by the blade of a knife.

 A lack of youth services and activities for children and young people was also a common complaint with most of these areas having lost many services under the cuts to youth funding by the former county council a decade ago.